Giulio Sheaves (b. 1997) is a London-based artist and photographer working in image-making, video, and archival practices.

-My work often revolves around portraiture and memory.
+My work revolves around portraiture and memory.
 I combine traditional and experimental techniques across digital and physical media to explore cathartic expressions of emotion.
 I’m particularly drawn to the physicality of process and the quiet storytelling found in collage.

 I studied Fine Art: Photography at Camberwell College of Arts, after completing a BSc in Wildlife Conservation at the University of Kent.
 These two distinct paths continue to merge through the analytical and methodical nature of my research, a deep empathy with people, nature, and life on Earth, and a need to express ideas through visually compelling narratives